slowproj/slowdash/docs/Installation.md

 ...
 ```

-Test the browser connection using an arbitrary port.
-As we have not yet defined a project, a warning message will be shown, but we proceed for now.
+Test the web interface by starting the server on a test port.
+You'll see a warning about undefined project settings, which is expected at this stage:
 ```console
 $ slowdash --port=18881
 23-05-15 20:12:35 WARNING: unable to find Slowdash Project Dir: specify it with the --project-dir option, set the SLOWDASH_PROJECT environmental variable, or run the slowdash commands at a project directory